janbrederecke/net_reclassification_index/README.md

-# net_reclassification_index
+# Net Reclassification Index
-Development of the python version of the NRI for survival data, translated from R (validstats package).
+Development of a python version of the NRI for survival data, translated from the unpublished *validstats* package I found at work for survival analysis.

+Additionally contains NRI for classification.